Autumn is the season for a healthy, invigorating walk through a forest! Try one of these woodland walks in Flanders!

 But where to wander?
-In recent posts I have been extolling the wonders of the forests of Wallonia, so I thought it would good to focus on Flanders.
-It doesn’t have the huge expanses of forests that you can get lost in, that Wallonia does, but it does have a number of smaller woods that are worth exploring and enjoying.
-Here are Ten Woodland Walks in Flanders; two per province, so wherever you are, there’s one near you.
+In recent posts I have been extolling the wonders of the forests of Wallonia.
+So I thought it would good to focus on Flanders.
+It doesn’t have the huge expanses of forests that you can get lost in, that Wallonia does.
+However, it does have a number of smaller woods that are worth exploring and enjoying.
+Here are Ten Woodland Walks in Flanders.
+There are two per province, so wherever you are, there’s one near you.

 Averbode Woods and Heath